neolion07/artquery/README.md

 4. Rename the `.env.template` file to just `.env` and remove placeholder values in favor of the real values obtained in the previous steps.

-6. To run the program, call the Lua interpreter from the root directory of this
+6. To run the program, call the Lua interpreter from the `/scripts` directory of this project:
-project:
 ~~~bash
 $ lua main.lua
 ~~~